gogs/gogs/README.md

 ### v0.2.*

-- Command `check` is for checking and downloading all missing dependencies.
 - i18n support for Chinese.
 - Add template projects for testing commands.
 - Add feature auto-catch if run under GOPATH/bin.

 ### Future

+- Command `check` add feature to update or generate gopack.json.
+- Command `install` generates dependencies configuration file.
+- Command `build` use dependencies configuration file to build with specific versions of dependencies, if VCS tools are available, simply use `checkout`.
+- Command `install` and `remove` give number to let user choose operate one package.
 - Command `search` add flags `-n` and `-o` for number of list items and offset.
 - Command `update` is for checking updates.
 - Command `sync` is for sync packages in two computers, support client and server mode through ssh.
 - Command `init` is for auto-configuring Go develop environment.
-- Command `install` and `remove` and `update` backup data(up to 100 records) before executing.
+- Command `install` and `remove` and `update` backup data(up to 50 records) before executing.
 - Command `rollback` is for rolling back to certain operation.
 - Add feature "struct generator".
 - Command `remove` add flag `-d` for removing dependencies at the same time.